psas/avionics-cad/av4/rocketnet-hub/documentation/mfg-and-test-log.md

 - LED22 lights up with jumper in
 - ISSUE: So does LED29 (Link light port #8).
 Because we pull down LED29 to GND using 1K and up to +3V3 using 750 ohm, it just turns on.
 Need a switch on the +3V3 line to the LEDs if we care.
 - +2V1 = 75 mV
-- FIXME: Port 8 !EN is not connected to the STM32.
+- Port 8 !EN is not connected to the STM32.
 It has an external ref designator `NODE8_!EN` but it doesn't go anywhere on the schematic.
 - Pulling `NODE7_!EN` lights up LED16 and current jumps to 7.8 mA and `NODE7_VOUT` jumps from 35 mV to 10V.
 - Checked all other `NODEn_!EN` and they turn on and off like NODE7.
 - B+ @ 20V -> I=2.1 mA, +3V3 = 3.362 V